sivasangaranmaheswari/data-visualization/ReadMe.md

 # MATPLOTLIB Visualizations

+See the jupyter notebook `Sivasangaran V Matplotlib Visualizations.ipynb` for code and plots.

 # Bar plot and Box Plot

 These plots have been constructed using the National Family Health Survey dataset, 2019-2021[1].